 What is a Patent Practitioner?

 In the United States, a Patent Practitioner is a person who is a Patent Agent or Patent Attorney licensed and registered by the United States Patent and Trademark Office (USPTO) to represent others before the office and prosecute patent applications.
-Our online patent practitioner is Patent Agent – Gregory D. Carson.
-Start the steps to patenting for your invention, contact us.
+Our online patent practitioner is patent agent Gregory D. Carson.
+You can click verify at the USPTO to do a patent practitioner search at the USPTO and verify Greg’s license.
+Start the steps to patent for your invention.

 What Does a Patent Practitioner do?